Youth perspective

-Youths perspective is a concept promoted by youth movements, which seek to make visible the barriers youths face in order to participate, be taken into account and exercise their rights due to the scheme of adult-centered oppression on which societies have been built in history.
-It seeks to insert the realities, problems, needs and opinions of young people in the public agenda, from the voices of the youths, to promote intergenerational articulation and eradicate the discourses that legitimize the conditioning of rights.
+Youth's perspective is a concept promoted by youth movements, which seek to make visible the barriers youths face to participate, be taken into account, and exercise their rights due to the scheme of adult-centered oppression on which societies have been built in history.
+It seeks to insert the realities, problems, needs and opinions of young people into the public agenda from the voices of the youths, to promote intergenerational articulation and eradicate the discourses that legitimize the conditioning of rights.

-It identifies adultcentrism as a scheme that oppresses young people generating stigmas about who they are and the role they play in societies; a form of age discrimination ,known as ageism, that generates asymmetric power relations between the ages, affecting infants, adolescents and young people by subordinating them to adults who systematically make their needs, problems, experiences invisible; imposing plans, lifestyles; and denying the possibility of weaving bonds of intergenerational solidarity.
+It identifies adult centrism as a scheme that oppresses young people generating stigmas about who they are and the role they play in societies; a form of age discrimination, known as ageism, that generates asymmetric power relations between the ages, affecting infants, adolescents, and young people by subordinating them to adults who systematically make their needs, problems, experiences invisible; imposing plans, lifestyles; and denying the possibility of weaving bonds of intergenerational solidarity.

-In this respect, the youths perspective opposes adultcentrism and does so by changing the way in which young people were historically named.
-Now they speak of them in the plural "youths", recognizing in young people diverse identities, orientations, contexts and sociocultural expressions.
+In this respect, the youth's perspective opposes adult centrism and does so by changing the way in which young people were historically named.
+Now they speak of them in the plural "youths", recognizing in young people diverse identities, orientations, contexts, and sociocultural expressions.

-Youth perspective reject the visions and stereotypes that have been historically built on youths; make visible a problem of structural discrimination due to their age and build a new vision, from where they position themselves as: subjects of rights (it implies that all their human rights must be recognized, respected and guaranteed, without being conditioned on their age); key development actors (they are not a vulnerable population, but fundamental actors for the development of countries); the present (it is not a stage of preparation for adult life, it is a way of being a person today, valid and respectable); with progressive autonomy (with the ability to decide on their life plans and assume responsibilities gradually, so the responsibility of the State, society and family is to generate the necessary conditions for them to do so).
+Youth perspective rejects the visions and stereotypes that have been historically built on youths, make visible a problem of structural discrimination due to their age and builds a new vision from where they position themselves as subjects of rights (it implies that all their human rights must be recognized, respected and guaranteed, without being conditioned on their age); key development actors (they are not a vulnerable population, but fundamental actors for the development of countries); the present (it is not a stage of preparation for adult life, it is a way of being a person today, valid and respectable); with progressive autonomy (with the ability to decide on their life plans and assume responsibilities gradually, so the responsibility of the State, society and family is to generate the necessary conditions for them to do so).